 See Securities Trading Act Chapter 5, subchapters I and II on the content of the information requirement.
 The company must publish information in an efficient and non-description manner, cf. Vphl. § 5-12.
 Section 5.2 of the "Continuing obligations of stock exchange listed companies (Continuing obligations)" stipulates that the company must send the information it publishes to the stock exchange for storage.
-The Norwegian Society of Financial Analysts has issued recommended guidelines for additional information on value creation, dated November 2002.
+Oslo Børs, in collaboration with the Norwegian Investor Relations Association (NIRA), has issued a "Code of Practice for Reporting of IR information", cf. Oslo Børs Circular No. 7/2011.
+In addition, Oslo Børs recommends issuers to post information on their websites on relevant regulatory provisions that apply to the company.

-Persons who are privy to inside information must not pass such information to unauthorised parties, cf. Vphl. § 3-4.
+Persons who are privy to inside information must not pass such information to unauthorized parties, cf. Vphl. § 3-4.
 Further provisions are included in Vphl.
 Chapter 3 on the management of such inside information.
 The company must manage the information it releases within the framework imposed by the Securities Trading Act, including § 5-14, and by the general principle of equal treatment, cf. inter alia Asal. § 4-1.

-Pursuant to Section 4.5 of "Continuing obligations of stock exchange listed companies (Continuing obligations)", the company must, prior to the close of the current year, announce its planned timetable for the publication of interim reports in the subsequent year.
+Pursuant to Section 4.5 of "Continuing obligations of stock exchange listed companies (Continuing obligations)", the company must, prior to the close of the current year, announce its financial calendar for the publication of interim reports in the subsequent year.